 Unsubsidized Direct Loans are available at the graduate level to students who are in a master's or doctoral degree program.
-Students can receive up to $20,500 per academic year and have a fixed interest rate of 6.8 percent.
+Students can receive up to $20,500 per academic year, at a fixed interest rate based on the first disbursement date of the loan.
 Students are charged interest from the time that the loan is disbursed to the time that the loan amount is repaid in full.
 The Unsubsidized Loan carries an aggregate limit of $138,500 per borrower.

 In order to accept an Unsubsidized Direct Loan, eligible students must complete a Master Promissory Note and Entrance Counseling session at https://studentloans.gov.